MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/remote-controlled-client-side-log-collection/index.md

 ---

 ## Overview
 Logging is the instrumentation of source code that uses API calls to record messages in order to facilitate diagnostics and debugging.
 The MobileFirst Platform foundation Logger can be used with iOS, Android, and Cordova applications.
-The logger API is similar to commonly used logger APIs, such as console.log (JavaScript), java.util.logging (Java™), and NSLog (Objective-C).
+The Logger API is similar to commonly used logger APIs, such as console.log (JavaScript), java.util.logging (Java™), and NSLog (Objective-C).

 The MobileFirst Logger API has the additional capability of persistently capturing logged data for sending to the server to be used for analytics gathering and developer inspection.
 Use the Logger APIs to report log data at appropriate levels so that developers who inspect logs can triage and fix problems without having to reproduce problems in their labs.